1. The Online Market Is Always Changing

 The major search engines (Google, Yahoo, and Bing, for example) are not static entities, either.
 To remain relevant and to compete with one another for users, these search engines undergo regular revisions and updates that pertain to how they evaluate and rank websites when returning search results.

 Another reason for the constant changes in search algorithms is related to the fierce competition among businesses providing similar products or services.
-To gain an advantage, some businesses engage in deceptive SEO practices (called “black hat”), and the regular updates help combat these practices by using changed and improved search algorithms.
+To gain an advantage, some businesses engage in deceptive (SEO) Search Engine Optimization practices (called “black hat”), and the regular updates help combat these practices by using changed and improved search algorithms.

 Google, for example, makes changes to its algorithms at least once per day on average.
 For Google, improving search results, steering users to the best sites, and making it harder for businesses to cheat or game the system means more users and more ad revenue.
 Likewise, other search engines have the same goals and motivations.